-The Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center (The Lundquist Institute) is committed to ensuring that the Lundquist Institute Investigators and staff are provided an open and productive environment in which to conduct research and carry out administrative responsibilities.
+Los Angeles Biomedical Research Institute at Harbor-UCLA Medical Center (LA BioMed) is committed to ensuring that LA BioMed Investigators and staff are provided an open and productive environment in which to conduct research and carry out administrative responsibilities.
 The concern with conflicts of interest reflects the complexity of our society, relations with each other and outside institutions, legal obligations and developments, and the significance of the issue to the public.

 Conflicts of interest, which arise when a secondary objective could affect the performance of a person's primary mission, are a normal part of human existence.
 The potential for financial gain is one of many potential incentives that can lead to bias in a subjective activity, often subtle and unrecognized by the affected individual.
-The Lundquist Institute is committed to advancing knowledge, including accelerating the translation of novel research ideas into medical practice.
+LA BioMed is committed to advancing knowledge, including accelerating the translation of novel research ideas into medical practice.
 The application of knowledge, its dissemination and utilization, involves engagement with outside institutions and persons.
-Thus, the Lundquist Institute must have policies that both encourage interaction with outside institutions and persons, and at the same time define ground rules so that individuals have clear boundaries within which to operate.
-There should be a balance between engagement with outside entities that may have economic incentives, and the academic and professional expectations of Investigator and staff at the Lundquist Institute, In that way, research, education, and administrative responsibilities are performed in a manner that maintains the utmost in integrity and objectivity, with the public's interest and the protection of patients and human research volunteers always being the highest priorities.
+Thus, LA BioMed must have policies that both encourage interaction with outside institutions and persons, and at the same time define ground rules so that individuals have clear boundaries within which to operate.
+There should be a balance between engagement with outside entities that may have economic incentives, and the academic and professional expectations of Investigator and staff at LA BioMed, In that way, research, education, and administrative responsibilities are performed in a manner that maintains the utmost in integrity and objectivity, with the public's interest and the protection of patients and human research volunteers always being the highest priorities.

-The Lundquist Institute adheres to the requirements of federal regulations regarding reporting requirements and is also mindful of the rules in the Affordable Care Act, which mandate public disclosure by pharmaceutical companies of payments to physicians.
+LA BioMed adheres to the requirements of federal regulations regarding reporting requirements and is also mindful of the rules in the Affordable Care Act, which mandate public disclosure by pharmaceutical companies of payments to physicians.